 - Tell the benefits blogger will get from this collaboration (promotion on your channels, referral program, posts exchange, etc)

-- Suggested topics with the brief outline.
+- Suggested topics with a brief outline.

 - It’s quite a big amount of information, but you should try your best to keep your letter as brief as possible.

 - Don’t send the article in full.
 It looks like some other blogger has refused this post, so you’re looking for the second variant.